What is Community Engagement Day?

 Beyond CED, new or existing partnerships are developed with help from advising and resources from the SEDE office through its Equity Education & Advising, Indigenous Education, and Community Engagement branches.
 There is also support from McGill Student Services, First Peoples' House, McGill Office of Sustainability, Dean of Students Office, ECOLE Project, Community Engagement Committee at SSMU, Quartier d'Innovation and other McGill faculties and units involved in various community engagement efforts.

 CED is organized each year by a coordination team that includes the Program Coordinator and Communications Coordinator.
 They are supported in their work by the Community Engagement branch of SEDE.
 CED projects and public discussions are developed in partnership with members of various Montreal community organizations and McGill departments, units, faculties, student groups, and clubs.

 CED Project Developers help the CED team develop and facilitate a CED project/activity in partnership with a community organization or a McGill group.
 Through this essential role, CED hopes to encourage students, student groups, faculty, and staff to actively take part in the program by co-creating a CED project with community groups they may already have a connection with or reaching out to and making connections with a new community organization.
 Project Facilitators work on a project that has already been developed by the CED Program Coordinator.
-The facilitation duties of both Project Developers and Facilitators include leading participants to the activity, facilitating the reflection discussion for their group, and following up with CED participants.
-Find more information on the SEDE webite about how to become a CED Project Developer/Facilitator.
+The facilitation duties of Project Leaders include leading participants to the activity, facilitating the reflection discussion for their group, and following up with CED participants.
+Find more information on the SEDE webite about how to become a CED Project Leader.